fedeghe/microSchedulerBookmarklet/README.md

-### Micro scheduler bookmarklet
+## Micro scheduler bookmarklet

-Want to run a meeting of an interview in perfect plan ?
+Need to run a meeting or an interview in perfect timing ?

 Just create a config json file as follows